 An inspection of all permitted impact areas, avoided waters and wetlands, and permanently preserved waters, wetlands and upland areas must be conducted at least once every month during active construction activities.
 Maintain this record on-site and available for inspection by DEQ staff.

-Project Name James River Water Supply Project vw P Per mit# 14-0343 Inspection Date Inspector Name & Affiliation Phone # & Email Address Based on a reading of VWP Permit No. 14-0343, including authorized impacts as identified by the plans listed in Special Condition Part I.A.3 of the permit, and my inspection on the date referenced above, to the best of my knowledge this project (is in compliance / is not in compliance) with the VWP Permit.
-List the Impact Site N Number(s) inspected on this date: I certify that the information contained in this report is, to the best of my knowledge and belief, true, accurate, and complete.
+Project Name James River Water Supply Project VWP Permit # 14-0343 Inspection Date Inspector Name & Affiliation Phone # & Email Address

+Based on a reading of VWP Permit No. 14-0343, including authorized impacts as identified by the plans listed in Special Condition Part I.A.3 of the permit, and my inspection on the date referenced above, to the best of my knowledge this project (is in compliance / is not in compliance) with the VWP Permit.

+List the Impact Site Number(s) inspected on this date:

+I certify that the information contained in this report is, to the best of my knowledge and belief, true, accurate, and complete.
 I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations.

-Signature of Inspector Date REVIEWED DURING SITE INSPECTION No N/A rrective Action Take use back of page if n Unauthorized impacts to surface waters, including wetlands, or upland preservation areas have occurred .
+Signature of Inspector Date REVIEWED DURING SITE INSPECTION Yes No N/A Notes & Corrective Action Taken / Date Completed (use back of page if necessary) Unauthorized impacts to surface waters, including wetlands, or upland preservation areas have occurred .
 (This includes sedimentation impacts due to inadequate or failed erosion controls.)
 Non-impacted wetlands, streams and preservations areas within 50 feet of construction are clearly marked to prevent unpermitted impacts.
 Temporary impacts are being restored to original contours, stabilized, and allowed to re-establish with wetland vegetation.
-Construction activitie aquatic life movemen es are not substantially disrupting at.
-E&S controls are present, properly maintained, and functioning. appropriate use of col ng performed in the dry with the fferdams, sheetpiling, etc., to om disturbance and turbidity. for road crossings are countersunk establishment of low flow fish aral stream bottom.
+Construction activities are not substantially disrupting aquatic life movement.
+E&S controls are present, properly maintained, and functioning.
+In-stream work is being performed in the dry with the appropriate use of cofferdams, sheetpiling, etc., to minimize stream bottom disturbance and turbidity.
+Pipes and/or culverts for road crossings are countersunk to provide for the re-establishment of low flow fish passage and/or a natural stream bottom.
 Time-of-year restrictions regarding impacts to surface waters are being adhered to.
-Water quality monitoring is being conducted during stream impacts.
-Streams and wetlands are free from any sheen or discoloration that may indicate a spill of oil, lubricants, concrete or other pollutants.
+Water quality monitoring is being conducted during stream impacts. n Streams and wetlands are free from any sheen or discoloration that may indicate a spill of oil, lubricants, concrete or other pollutants.
 Heavy equipment is placed on mats or geotextile fabric when working in wetlands.
 Exposed slopes/stream banks are stabilized immediately upon completion of work in each impact area.

-^{} If unauthorized impacts have occurred, you must email or fax a copy of this report to DEQ within 24 hours of discovery.
-Email: Previn.Smith@deq.virginia.gov or Fax: 804-698-4302

-Any fish kills, or spills of fuels or oils must be reported immediately upon discovery to DEQ at 804-527-5020.
-If outside of normal business hours, contact Virginia Dept. of Emergency Management at 1-800-468-8892 or the National Response Center at 1-800-424-8802
+If unauthorized impacts have occurred, you must email or fax a copy of this report to DEQ within 24 hours of discovery.
+Email: Previn.Smith@deq.virginia.gov or Fax: 804-698-4302 Any fish kills, or spills of fuels or oils must be reported immediately upon discovery to DEQ at 804-527-5020.
+If outside of normal business hours, contact Virginia Dept. of Emergency Management at 1-800-468-8892 or the National Response Center at 1-800-424-8802.

+Notes

-Notes Please note that the permit contains additional construction conditions other than those listed above.
+Please note that the permit contains additional construction conditions other than those listed above.
 The permittee is responsible for compliance with all conditions in the permit.
 Problems or concerns associated with these other conditions should be noted below.